jontain/jontain.github.io/welcome.md

 ---
 ---

-# spontaneous writing and unclarified thoughts
+# some spontaneous writing: purely for the fun of it

-hope you can enjoy!
+hope you can find some enjoyment too!